WHAT TO EXPECT ON AN ATLANTIC WALRUS HUNT

 This outfitter was the first to offer non-aboriginals the chance to go walrus hunting in Nunavut.
-Since launching their operation two decades ago, they have guided their clients to taking seven of the top 10 Atlantic walrus in the SCI records.
+Since launching their operation two decades ago, they have guided their clients to take seven of the top 10 Atlantic walrus in the SCI records.

 With the assistance of two guides, you will hunt islands and ice floes from a small motorboat.
 Temperatures are relatively mild and shooting light lasts for all 24 hours each day.